 Scrubbing

-Our stealing attacker can also strip the watermark from LLM outputs even in challenging settings (85% success rate, 1% before our work), concealing misuse such as plagiarism.
+Our attacker can also strip the watermark from LLM outputs even in challenging settings (>80% success, below 25% before our work), concealing misuse such as plagiarism.

 • In a scrubbing attack the attacker removes the watermark, i.e., tweaks the watermarked server response in a quality-preserving way, such that the resulting text is non-watermarked.
 If scrubbing is viable, misuse of powerful LLMs can be concealed, making it impossible to detect malicious use cases such as plagiarism or automated spamming and disinformation campaigns.